A twin-decoder structure for incompressible laminar flow reconstruction with uncertainty estimation around 2D obstacles: Results

 \paragraph{Convolution blocks} The number of convolution blocks in the encoder (or equivalently the number of deconvolution blocks in the decoders) proved to be determinant regarding the performance of the flow decoder.
 Based on previous experiments (not shown here), only architectures with 5 or 6 blocks were considered (less blocks showing low performance, while more blocks being too costly to train).
 Architectures with 5 blocks proved to outperform deeper ones in terms of flow prediction, probably due to a too high compression rate in the latent space when using 6 blocks.
 Adversely, architectures with 6 blocks presented a slightly better correlation coefficient between the two decoder errors.

-\paragraph{Initial convolution kernels} The flow prediction accuracy was highly dependent on the number of convolution kernels used in the first layer.
+\paragraph{Convolution kernels} The flow prediction accuracy was highly dependent on the number of convolution kernels used in each blocks.
+Since the architecture is symmetric and scalable, we use the number of kernels in the first convolutional layer to represent this hyper-parameter.
 Results show a clear advantage of using 8 kernels over 4, while increasing from 8 to 12 is not as beneficial.
 Hence, it is not necessary to use too many kernels, as a CNN complexity scales with the square of the kernel number.
 Similar conclusions hold for the correlation coefficient.

 \paragraph{Weighting parameter} The $\beta$ parameter in the loss function (\ref{eq:loss_beta}) proved to have a crucial impact on correlation of the two decoder errors.
 Five different values were considered (from 0.1 to 5), with larger values giving more weight to the shape decoder during the training process.
 We found that small $\beta$ values were very beneficial to the correlation level, while alleviating the differences caused by different number of convolutional blocks.
-A 5-block architecture with 12 initial kernels obtained a correlation level of 93\%, which represents a strong linear relation.
+With $\beta=0.1$, a 5-block architecture with 12 kernels in the first convolutional layer obtained a correlation level of 93\%, which represents a strong linear relation.
 The impact of $\beta$ on the flow prediction accuracy is not as clear according to the obtained results.